vasanthsathya/omnia/docs/source/Telemetry/index.rst

 * To enable federated telemetry support, set ``federated_idrac_telemetry_collection`` to ``true`` in the ``telemetry_config.yml`` file.

-    * In a federated setup, telemetry data of the compute nodes is collected by their corresponding service nodes, and the ``idrac_telemetry_container`` present on the OIM collects it from the service nodes.
+    * In a federated setup, telemetry data of the compute nodes is collected by their corresponding service nodes, and the telemetry data from the service nodes is further collected by the OIM.

     * Additionally, the ``idrac_telemetry_receiver``, ``activemq``, ``mysqldb``, ``prometheus``, and ``prometheus_pump`` containers are deployed on the service nodes to facilitate telemetry data collection.